RDFLib/rdflib/README.md

 RDFLib is a pure Python package for working with [RDF](http://www.w3.org/RDF/).
 RDFLib contains most things you need to work with RDF, including:

-* parsers and serializers for RDF/XML, N3, NTriples, N-Quads, Turtle, TriX, Trig and JSON-LD (via a plugin).
+* parsers and serializers for RDF/XML, N3, NTriples, N-Quads, Turtle, TriX, Trig and JSON-LD
 * a Graph interface which can be backed by any one of a number of Store implementations
-* store implementations for in-memory storage and persistent storage on top of the Berkeley DB
+* store implementations for in-memory, persistent on disk (Berkeley DB) and remote SPARQL endpoints
 * a SPARQL 1.1 implementation - supporting SPARQL 1.1 Queries and Update statements
+* SPARQL function extension mechanisms

 ## RDFlib Family of packages
 The RDFlib community maintains many RDF-related Python code repositories with different purposes.
 For example: